-Length of time (1 hrs per day, 5 days per wk): 6 wks
+Length of time (1 hrs per day, 5 days per wk): 6 wks Lecture 3.0Lab 0.0Ext 0.0TOTAL = 3.0 Qtr Hr

-Lecture 3.0

-Lab 0.0

-Ext 0.0

-TOTAL = 3.0 Qtr H lr

 This course will teach students how to communicate clearly and effectively, changing writing style and content for varying audiences and purposes.
 The course will focus on meeting readers' needs while representing the interests of your employer.
 The assignments will cover a variety of tasks produced under different circumstances.